 Next, take one of the two fabric pieces and fuse the fleece to the wrong side of the fabric.
 When fusing the fleece, the shiny side faces down towards the fabric.

-If using cotton batting instead of fusible fleece, spray the one side of your cotton batting with the basting spray.
+If using cotton batting instead of fusible fleece, spray one side of your cotton batting with the basting spray.
 Place the sticky side of the batting onto the wrong side of one piece of fabric.
-Center it so that the same amount of fabric is showing all around the edge.
+Center it so that the same amount of fabric is showing around the edge.

 Step 4: Layer and Sew

-I prefer to leave the opening on one of the short sides so start sewing about 3/4 of the way down one of the short sides.
-Don't forget to back tack to secure the thread.
+I prefer to leave the opening on one of the short sides, so start sewing about 3/4 of the way down one of the short sides.
+Don't forget to backtack to secure the thread.

 Continue sewing around the placemat.
 Remember to stop 2" - 3" before your starting point.
 Placing two pins side by side at the starting point will help to remind you to stop sewing.